QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Numerical examples

-In Subsection D, we compare three structures for large-scale VARX modeling and analyze the impact of increasing the spatial order $r$ for QUARKS identification.
-In Subsection E, we investigate the impact of temporal and spatial regularization for varying SNR conditions.
-We illustrate the computational complexity analysis from V.B with timing experiments for a range of network sizes in Subsection F. Last, the missing data algorithm as explained in VI.B is studied and its robustness with respect to the ratio of unknown nodes is analyzed.
+In Subsection~\ref{qks:exp1}, we compare three structures for large-scale VARX modeling and analyze the impact of increasing the spatial order $r$ for QUARKS identification.
+In Subsection~\ref{qks:exp2}, we investigate the impact of temporal and spatial regularization for varying SNR conditions.
+We illustrate the computational complexity analysis with timing experiments for a range of network sizes in Subsection~\ref{qks:exp3}.